Respiratory Tract Infection

 Note: treatment of aspiration pneumonia does not require addition of metronidazole to either piperacillin-tazobactam or co-amoxiclav as both provide sufficient anaerobic cover.

-Use Amikacin instead of gentamicin if septic shock or if history of gentamicin resistant gram negative bacteria.
+Use Amikacin instead of gentamicin if septic shock or if history of gentamicin resistant gram-negative bacteria.
 (Please see Amikacin dosing schedule ).
+Review aminoglycoside use daily.

 If patient is colonised with or considered to be high risk for MRSA, consider adding Vancomycin or Teicoplanin.
 (Please see Vancomycin / Teicoplanin dosing schedule)